neuroid/zwave-switch/README.md

     $ zwave-switch /dev/ttyACM0 config set 2 20 2
     Always off

-Consult the `zwcfg_*.xml` file for possible configuration values.
+Consult the `ozwcache_*.xml` (or `zwcfg_*.xml`) file for possible configuration values.
 The file is created automatically by OpenZWave.
 By default it is created in the current directory.
 This can be controlled using the `--ozw-user-path` option.

 ## Building